 4) It makes digital teams a dumping ground for nebulous projects

-It’s difficult to read, but Koven‘s slide references a quote that was made jokingly, but may be indicative of a larger point: “If my co-workers say, ‘I don’t get this,’ it’s automatically in the digital department.”
+Koven shared a slide that references a quote that was made jokingly, but may be indicative of a larger point: “If my co-workers say, ‘I don’t get this,’ it’s automatically in the digital department.”

 When the digital department becomes a dumping ground for all things tech-oriented, an opportunity is lost.
 “Digital” is not necessarily the same as “IT.”
 Again, it’s about people, strategy, engagement, and utilizing new platforms in creative ways.
 When “digital” devolves into a language that certain employees cannot speak or a thing that they’re allowed not to understand, they become more removed from the world that we live in.
 That excuses and further cultivates an out-of-touch team… and that could be deadly for the future of your organization.